jyyulab/scMINER/README.md

 # scMINER (Single cell RNA-seq mutual information based network engineering ranger)

 *scMINER* is a **system biology** analysis frame work for high-throughput single cell RNA-seq data implemented primarily in R and python.
-This package offers a combination of several individual tools including but not limit to [MICA](https://github.com/jyyulab/MICA) (Mutual Information based Clustering analysis) and [SJARACNe] (https://github.com/jyyulab/SJARACNe).
+This package offers a combination of several individual tools including but not limit to [MICA](https://github.com/jyyulab/MICA) (Mutual Information based Clustering analysis) and [SJARACNe](https://github.com/jyyulab/SJARACNe).
 Installation instructions for each individual tools are available on github through links above.

 ### Installation
 To install scMINER R package, in R environment with R/3.5.0 and above, run